 From Verona You Can Day Trip To Mantova

 During our 10 days in Verona, we planned a mix of local sites, day trips and some just relaxing local wandering.
 Our B&B hostess suggested that we might want to do a day trip to Mantova.

 It was a quick 45 minute train ride to yet another dilapidated train station in this Veneto region.
-Exiting the station we found no markings to suggest it might be a train station so we fixed the image in our brains for finding on the return trip.
-We had electronic crutches for navigation but a quick look at the town map in the train station gave us a simple route to follow.
+Exiting the station we found no markings to suggest it might be a train station.
+So we fixed the image in our brains for the return trip.
+We had our offline map app for navigation.
+But a quick look at the town map in the train station gave us a simple route to follow.
 As we got closer to main attractions, there were actual tourist maps with attraction information, so it then became much easier.

 As in many of the cities in Italy, many of the sites were covered with scaffolding and under repair.
 We wandered about the Piazza Erbe, with much to see on all sides.